fehmicansaglam/fehmicansaglam.github.com/_posts/2011-10-17-Today-I-Played-With-RavenDB.md

 title: "Today I Played With RavenDB"
 ---

 Today I decided to spend some time and get familiar with [RavenDB](http://ravendb.net/).
 RavenDB is a document database for .NET.
-Now, I'm a MonoDB user and I've made contributions to the project, so it wouldn't be unreasonable to call me biased.
+Now, I'm a MongoDB user and I've made contributions to the project, so it wouldn't be unreasonable to call me biased.
 However, it also means that I know a thing or two about document databases and what's available out there for developers.

 There are three non-technical aspects of RavenDB which are, each individually, a show stopper for me.
 First, it's .NET only, second, it's windows-only and third it requires a license for commercial use.
 Even when I was doing .NET development, I was pretty vocal against SQL Server for its similar limitations (and it isn't even .NET only).
 I just can't understand paying and locking yourself in when free and, at the very least, as-good solutions are available.
 But, I will say that, having no idea what the cost of RavenDB was, I was slightly put at ease with it's $600 price tag.